What does an eye exam involve at Eyetech?

 Using the latest state-of-the-art technology, we thoroughly assess your eye health and vision to detect any potential conditions or diseases—because we believe vision is our most precious sense.

 We take the time to understand your unique needs and work with you to tailor the most suitable solution, whether that’s spectacles, contact lenses, or a combination of both.
-Your eyes are unique, and your eye care should be too.

 Seeing well doesn’t always mean your eyes are healthy